glbala87/ELLA_tool/docs/releasenotes/README.md

 #### New user manual

-A new, online user manual is now available from within ella itself.
+A new, online user manual is now available from within ELLA itself.
 You can access it by clicking `Documentation` in the top navigation bar in the overview.

 ### New features